a-gavin/a-gavin.github.io/content/blog/2022-09-linux-pulseview-bitmagic.md

    ATTRS{idVendor}=="1d50", ATTRS{idProduct}=="0004", MODE="0666"
    ```

    A quick note on udev, **the name of the udev rule file matters**.
 Udev processes rules in lexically sorted order.
 As all installed rules on the system (including the ones provided by your distribution) are sorted and processed together, **it's essential to name the udev rule file with a name like `99-bitmagic.rule`**.
 Doing so ensures that the BitMagic rule will not conflict with other system rules.

-For more information, see [another post](@/blog/usb-serial.md) I wrote which links to udev documentation at the end and details udev rule creation (specifically targeted at USB serial devices).
+   **UPDATE:** For more information on udev rule creation and documentation, see [another post](@/blog/2022-12-linux-usb-serial.md) I wrote which details udev rule creation (specifically targeted at USB serial devices).

 3. **Reload and re-apply udev rules**